 The Tissue Microarray and Imaging Core is dedicated to the construction and evaluation of high-quality tissue microarrays for cancer research.
 Tissue microarrays enable large-scale, high-throughput in-situ analysis of gene and protein expression.
-By providing access to this resource, as well as enabling computer-based image analysis and high-throughput nucleic acid extraction, the Core facilitates translational research and the discovery and validation of novel potential drug targets.
+By providing access to this resource, as well as enabling computer-based image analysis, the Core facilitates translational research and the discovery and validation of novel potential drug targets.

 The transport, fate, exposure, and toxic effects of heavy metals is a primary focus of research at the Center.
 The Metals Service provides metals analytical capabilities to biomedical and non-biomedical researchers and serves as a source for study design consultation and sample QA/QC requirements.